-Here is a quick summary of i-Tree applications updated in Jan 2019 to reflect i-Tree 2019 suite tool use and limitations outside the United States.
+Here is a summary of i-Tree applications updated in April 2021 to reflect i-Tree 2021 suite tool use and limitations outside the United States.

-i-Tree Canopy is an online tool available for international users and has been used successfully by users outside the States interested in estimating canopy cover.
-Canopy does not require software installation and can be accessed and used from the i-Tree website.
-A user can now define their project area within the application using a Google Map interface or by uploading a compatible ESRI shapefile of an area of interest.
-Ecosystem service estimates for pollution and carbon are limited to being based on U.S. information.
-It is also possible to do change analysis by completing a canopy survey and then analyzing points in Google Earth using available historical imagery.
-See available Canopy instructional videos to learn more https://www.itreetools.org/resources/videos.php or visit the online application https://canopy.itreetools.org/index.php
+i-Tree Canopy is an online tool available for international users interested in estimating canopy cover.
+Canopy does not require software installation and can be used directly from the i-Tree website.
+A user can define their project area using a Google Map interface or by uploading a compatible ESRI shapefile of an area of interest.
+Ecosystem service estimates for pollution, carbon and hydrology are limited because they are based on U.S. locations.
+Canopy v7.1 has been adapted for the U.K. and Sweden to provide ecosystem services.
+See available Canopy instructional videos to learn more https://www.itreetools.org/support/reso ... o-learning or visit the online application https://canopy.itreetools.org/index.php